Bring your talent to a new challenge

 Three week course introducing the police system of driving and training officers how to handle driving in response situations.
 The 4th week of the course is by invitation only.
 Officers demonstrating sufficient skill in the initial 3 week phase will be asked to complete the 4th week.
 Advanced car course.

-Four week course designed to refresh and enhance the skills learned during the standard sar course, to the police advanced level of driving.
+Four week course designed to refresh and enhance the skills learned during the standard car course, to the police advanced level of driving.

-We are continuing to promote, but an officer transferring to us would probably need to have served one year (tenure of the post offered) before being supported for promotion.
+We are continuing to promote officers, however an officer transferring to us would likely need to have served one year (tenure of the post offered) before being supported for promotion.

-At pre employment stage we will contact your current force to establish when you last took the police Job Related Fitness Test (JRFT).
-This should be up to date within the last 12 months.
+At the pre-employment stage, we will contact your current force to establish when you last passed the Job-Related Fitness Test (JRFT).
+This will need to be in date, passed within the past 12 months, for you to transfer.